 Columbia is home to many programs that serve as a bridge for underrepresented minority and female candidates to advance from undergraduate to graduate studies, graduate studies to faculty positions, and junior faculty positions to research independence.

-The Office of the Vice Provost for Faculty Diversity and Inclusion is proud to support two such programs:
+The Office of the Vice Provost for Faculty Advancement is proud to support two such programs: